fredbcode/Vrrpd/README.md

 For init script you can take a look at: https://github.com/fredbcode/Vrrpd/tree/master/scripts

-* i = eth to listen and VIP network adress - 10.16.1.200 is the VIP shared on eth0 -
+* i = eth to listen and VIP network adress (could vlan be VLAN like eth0.190) - 10.16.1.200 is the VIP shared on eth0 -
 * v = VID 51
 * M = M 2 monitoring two process on each machine (9 max), and eth link up/down supervision
 * U = Optional script when VRRPD become master